Sachin-Mahesh-J/campus-lms/README.md

 ### 4. Default Credentials

-After running `data.sql`, the default admin user is created.
-The password is set by the `AdminUserInitializer` on first startup.
+On first startup, the default admin user is created by `AdminUserInitializer`.

 **Default Admin Credentials:**
 - Username: `admin@lms.local`